socek/baelfire/doc/examples/django.rst

 5.1.2 Baelfire package and first task
 -------------------------------------

-First step in creating automatizion is to create package that will be outside of the django app, which we created a moment ego.
+First step in creating automatizion is to create package that will be outside of the django app, which we have created a moment ego.

 .. literalinclude:: django/run-3